RT-studios/camera-pnpoint/README.md

 ### Ho do I solve a camera Pose?
 The Solve Pose operator is in charge of finding the camera position and orientation to match the image view.
 It has different behaviours depending on the current user selection.
-_Case 1: the active object is a camera_.
-The operator understands the user wants to update this camera.
+**Case 1: the active object is a camera.** The operator understands the user wants to update this camera.
-Case 2: the active object is NOT a camera.
-The operator will create a new camera.
+**Case 2: the active object is NOT a camera.** The operator will create a new camera.

 In both cases the operator will perform the following tasks on the camera:
-- It sets its position and orientation, of course
+- It sets its position and orientation, of course.
-- It updates its lens parameters (Focal Length, Optical Center, Radial Distortion) *to match the ones in the Clip's camera* (remember those are always assumed correct, if they are not you should perform a calibration first)
+- It updates its lens parameters (Focal Length, Optical Center, Radial Distortion) **to match the ones in the Clip's camera** (remember those are always assumed correct, if they are not you should perform a calibration first).
 - It sets the reference image as a camera background with lens undistortion enabled

 > foto solve pose